 • Rep. Bill Keller (D-Philadelphia).
 Mr. Keller voted for the raise, voted to repeal the raise, and took the money.
 "For six years, local interests have treated state lawmakers from across Pennsylvania to a 'legislative weekend' in Philadelphia, offering free hotels, meals and sports tickets to them and their families.
 But Keller had insisted on continuing with plans for this year, until after he met with Perzel this week.
 'I thought part of my job was to bring people to Philadelphia, and to show them what they were voting on was not only good for Philadelphia but also good for the entire commonwealth,' said Keller, adding that he is committed to organizing the event next year."
-(Philadelphia Inquirer, June 8, 2006)

-Update: Mr. Keller is Vice Chairman of Appropriations, and a member of the Commerce Committee where he is the Subcommittee Chairman on Economic Development.
+(Philadelphia Inquirer, June 8, 2006) Update: Mr. Keller is Democratic Chairman of the Labor and Industry Committee.

-• Rep. George Kenney (R-Philadelphia).
-Mr. Kenney voted for the raise, voted to repeal the raise, and took the money.

-"Ghost" Landlord:

-"It was 2006, and [Sue] Cornell, a freshman state representative, had just been booted from office by Montgomery County voters, and she needed a job.
-She turned to the person who had recruited her to run - then-Speaker John M. Perzel.
+Per Diems 2009: \$20,680 Crime Watch: On August 18, 2010, "Action News has learned that federal authorities conducted raids this morning involving Pa.
+State Representative William Keller.
+Federal investigators carted out files and cases from a home in Rose Valley, Delaware County.
+The house belongs to Marty O'Rourke, a campaign aide to State Representative Bill Keller.
+Both the IRS and FBI would only say they were conducting official business during a series of raids conducted this morning.
+Federal agents also carried out box after box on East Moyamensing Avenue from KO Sporting Goods, a store partially owned by Keller.
+WPVI, Offices of State Rep., staffer and judge raided.) - Rep. George Kenney (R-Philadelphia).
+Mr. Kenney voted for the raise, voted to repeal the raise, and took the money. - "Ghost" Landlord: "It was 2006, and [Sue] Cornell, a freshman state representative, had just been booted from office by Montgomery County voters, and she needed a job.
+She turned to the person who had recruited her to run then-Speaker John M. Perzel.
 "Perzel found her work, assigning her to the office of his fellow Philadelphia Republican, then-Rep. George Kenney, for the same \$72,187 salary she had as a legislator.
 For a month and a half, Cornell collected a state paycheck without doing any work or setting foot in Kenney's office.
-(Philadelphia Inquirer, November 22, 2009)

-• Rep. George Kenney (Continued)

-PSAs 2005: Mr. Kenney spent \$64,736 from April through September on his web site, TAP, PACE, district office, and CHIP.
+(Philadelphia Inquirer, November 22, 2009) • Rep. George Kenney: (Continued) PSAs 2005: Mr. Kenney spent \$64,736 from April through September on his web site, TAP, PACE, district office, and CHIP.
 PSAs 2006: Mr. Kenney spent \$59,806 from January to February on property tax-rent rebates and PACE, and from June through August, the PSAs were on mammograms, his district office, and the property tax-rent rebate.
 Update: Mr. Kenney vacated his seat.

-Pension: ?
+Monthly pension: \$3,441.13 Lump-sum withdrawal: \$129,845.49.

-• Rep. Thaddeus Kirkland (D-Delaware).
+(SERS, Right-to-Know Request, July 19, 2010) • Rep. Thaddeus Kirkland (D-Delaware).
 Mr. Kirkland voted to increase his salary 22% from \$69,648 to \$85,102, and kept the money.

-Update: Mr. Kirkland is Chairman of Tourism and Recreational Development.
+Per Diems 2009: \$17,008 Update: Mr. Kirkland is Democratic Chairman of Tourism and Recreational Development.

 • Rep. Frank LaGrotta (D-Lawrence).
 Mr. LaGrotta claims his "unvouchered expenses" were used to buy a new computer for his office and pay some mileage to his employees.
-(Vindy.com, November 20, 2005)

-Expenses: Mr. LaGrotta billed tax payers for \$87,256 in expenses in 2005 including \$17,611 on commercial transportation and \$10,920 on vehicle related costs" (Beaver County Times, June 28, 2006)
+(Vindy.com, November 20, 2005) Expenses: Mr. LaGrotta billed tax payers for \$87,256 in expenses in 2005 including \$17,611 on commercial transportation and \$10,920 on vehicle related costs" (Beaver County Times, June 28, 2006) PSAs 2006: Topic: Senior Services Air Dates: 02/13/06-02/26/06 Money Spent: \$36,345.

-PSAs 2006: Topic: Senior Services Air Dates: 02/13/06-02/26/06 Money Spent: \$36,345.
+Topic: Senior Services Air Dates: 02/27/06-03/12/06 Money Spent: \$36,902.